Types of Striped Caterpillars with Pictures – Identification Guide

 The Cinnabar caterpillar has orange and black striped body

-The Cinnabar caterpillar (Tyria jacobaeae) has wispy spines sticking out from an orange and black striped body.
+The Cinnabar caterpillar has wispy spines sticking out from an orange and black striped body.
 This caterpillar from the family Erebidae turns into the cinnabar moth which is a beautiful black and red variety.

 These caterpillars are ravenous feeders.
 They can quickly decimate plants of their leaves and may even then start eating each other.